Meaning Of The Lamb Of God

 In the Old Testament, the lamb holds significant symbolic weight, especially in the context of the Passover.
 The Book of Exodus recounts how the Israelites, enslaved in Egypt, were instructed by God to sacrifice a lamb and smear its blood on their doorposts.
 This act was a sign for God to "pass over" their homes during the final plague, which was the death of the firstborn.
 The Passover lamb, therefore, became a symbol of deliverance and protection from divine wrath.
 This event is commemorated annually during Passover, a central festival in Judaism.

 Beyond the Passover, lambs were also offered as sacrifices in the Temple in Jerusalem for various purposes, including atonement for sins, purification, and thanksgiving.
-These sacrificial rituals were part of the broader sacrificial system outlined in the Law of Moses, which aimed to maintain the covenant relationship between God and the Israelites.
+Now, these sacrificial rituals were part of the broader sacrificial system outlined in the Law of Moses, which aimed to maintain the covenant relationship between God and the Israelites.
 The sacrificial lamb, in this context, symbolized the offering of something precious to appease God and restore harmony.

 New Testament Usage